mannava/Puzzles/README.md

 <div>
   <b>Actual time spent :</b>
-      It took more than hour to analyze/design steps executing of program took only 30 mins.
+      It took more than hour to analyze/design steps, executing of program took only 30 mins.
 </div>